How to Protect Your Device From Extreme Weather

 Please note:

-• Do not apply cold water to a device to cool it down.
-If your device is exposed to water, please follow the instructions for wet weather listed below.
+- Do not apply cold water to a device to cool it down, if your device is exposed to water, please follow the instructions for wet weather listed below

-Cold Weather
+Cold weather

 To protect your device in cold weather, you should take the following steps to keep the device dry and prevent it from getting too cold:

-Don’t charge your device in freezing temperatures
+Don't charge in freezing temperatures

 If your device is left to charge in a room that drops below the freezing point of water, 0ºC (32ºF), the phone’s ability to receive and hold a charge will be negatively impacted.
 This happens because cold weather slows the chemical reaction that powers lithium-ion batteries, which are used in many devices.
-If you try to charge your device while it is in this state, the charge may not register, and you may cause damage to the battery.
+If you charge your device while it is in this state, the charge may not register, and you may damage the battery.

-Keep your device close to your body
+Keep close to your body

-Prevent your device from becoming frosty
+Don't let your device get frosty

 What to do if your device gets too cold